Australia reports trade transfer of democracies from China to India | ExBulletin

 Australia reports trade transfer of democracies from China to India

-CANBERRA Australian special envoy and former Prime Minister Tony Abbott said a free trade deal between his country and India would signal democratic worlds moving away from China.
+CANBERRA, Australia (AP) – Australian special envoy and former Prime Minister Tony Abbott has said that a free trade agreement between his country and India would signal “the tilt of the democratic world vis-à-vis China.”

 Abbott traveled to New Delhi last week as Australia’s special trade envoy to India as the Australian government prioritizes reaching a bilateral trade deal.